amishraakshat78-hub/Game/README.md

 # Game
-It is a small python project for fun
+It is a small python project for fun.
+A fun Python game where players guess a randomly generated colour!
+Test your colour instincts and see how close you get :)